BradyAJohnston/bradyajohnston.github.io/aboutme.md

 ---
 layout: page
 title: Brady Johnston
-subtitle: Who am I and what am I doing here?
+subtitle: Who am I?
 ---

 I’m a PhD student in structural biology of RNA binding proteins.
-My passion is data visualisation, both great looking and informative figures but also 3D visusalisation of complex biological topics.

-I’m good at:
-- Data wrangling and visualiasation in R
-- Taking biological data into Blender
-- Doing something else surely

-What else is there to say?

-### Got a cool idea for a project?

-Lets do some science.
+I'm working on using FRET to study conformational change of a family of RNA binding proteins known as PPRs.
+More details to come when I finally get my first paper published.

+My current passion is finding new ways to visualise biological data.
+I've managed to pick up some skills using Blender for 3D visualisation.
+Slowly picking up coding skills in `R` and `Python` to hopefully wrangle large datasets better.

+These data skills aren't taught at any level in the biochemistry degrees that I have been through, I am also hoping to change that and help as many scientists as I can save time by creating automateable and reproducible data analysis using software tools.